Rpedvin/galah-apiclient/README.md

 ## License

 The Galah API Client is licensed separately from Galah.
-It is licensed under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html), and maintains a separate list of contributers.
+It is "licensed" under [The Unlicense](http://www.unlicense.org).
+All documentation for the API client has also been placed under The Unlicense.